Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 13

-In Figure 13, the two halves of the outer frame were placed in position on top of the inner frame so we could mark the edges to cut for the butt joints.
+In Figure 13, I placed the two halves of the outer frame in position on top of the inner frame so we could mark the edges to cut for the butt joints.

 Figure 14: Cutting for butt joint

 In Figure 2, you may have noticed that the edges of the pickets were somewhat rounded.
-The video in Figure 14 mentions that the edge was deliberately cut at an angle.
-As Figure 15 shows, putting a slight angle on the cut dramatically reduces the visible gap between the pieces of this joint (the front of the frame is on top).
+The video in Figure 14 mentions that I deliberately cut the edge at an angle.
+As Figure 15 shows, putting a slight angle on the cut dramatically reduces the visible gap between the pieces of this joint.
+(The front of the frame is on top).
 You may have also noticed how precisely I measured and made those cuts in the video.
 I felt the resulting tolerances were still good enough to fit the frame’s character.
 You might also consider a cross lap joint for these corners, in which case you are on your own.

 Illustration of how cut angle reduces gap in butt joint